BerkeleyLab/upcxx/docs/ccs-rpc.md

 outside the primary segment in single segment mode or asymmetry in loaded libraries across processes.

-CCS verification is automatically enabled in debug mode and can be controlled by the `upcxx::experimental::relocation::enforce_verification(bool)` function.
+CCS verification is automatically enabled on `init()` and enforcement of verification for RPCs can be controlled by the `upcxx::experimental::relocation::enforce_verification(bool)` function.
 CCS verification detects asymmetry in loaded libraries, such as if different processes loaded different versions of a library or if a library uses writable executable segments or TEXTRELs.
 It causes these errors to be detected by the sender rather than the receiver for easier debugging.
 These sources of